 Dialogue Editor Tips

-Dialogue Editor Tips 1.
-You can highlight or search for a specific word in the script 2.
+- 1. You can highlight or search for a specific word in the script.

-You can use the note button to add notes to your script 3.
-You can change the font of a character’s dialogue 4.
+- You can use the note button to add notes to your script.

-Typing “all” will allow you to select all of the text 7.
-Typing “Selection” will allow you to select the current line 8.
+- Typing “all” will allow you to select all of the text.

-The backspace key will delete one character at a time 9.
-The delete key will delete one character at a time 10.
+- The backspace key will delete one character at a time.

-The enter key will insert your cursor at the beginning of the next line 11.
-Pressing “space” will move your cursor down one line 12.
+- The enter key will insert your cursor at the beginning of the following line.

-Using ctrl+f allows you to find any important terms within a script 17.
+- Using ctrl+f allows you to find any important terms within a script.

 Tips For Table Scenes in Screenwriting

-Watch out for extraneous objects on the table like menus, napkins, silverware, etc., because these will distract viewers from what’s being said by character A or B. You can always have someone take something from their hand and place it.
+Watch out for extraneous objects on the table like menus, napkins, silverware, etc. These will distract viewers from what’s being said by characters A or B. You can always have someone take something from their hand and place it.

 How To Use Walk And Talks in Screenwriting